TUDelftNAS/Delftvisor/design/design.md

 # Notes
 Let all xid live in the system for a while so you know to what tenant to forward an error when you get 1

+Some modification messages generate multiple modification messages to the switches.
+If an error exists in those messages how to make sure the tenant only receives 1 error message?
+What to do with messages that get accepted by only a subset of all the switches?

 Need a way to easily lookup physical switches by datapath id